Prevail29/Down-Event-Finder/README.md

 Options allow for further customization:
 - Enable a slower test for closely inspecting each element.
+- Enable automatic reloading for immediate testing after the page has been reloaded or a new website has been opened.
 - Enable or disable various filters for preventing / allowing the following observations:
   - "All Down-Events": any additional down-events after the first observed one.
   - "Styling": any attribute changes adding or removing CSS except for the property "display".